 The obvious way to fix this is to disable one of your video cards, but that’s not ideal.
 If you use Nvidia, try downloading the latest drivers, as the company has largely solved the stuttering.
 AMD has not had as much luck, so far, but you can try their beta drivers.

 PC games are much more reliable than they used to be, and these issues (if they even occur) are nowhere near as severe as the crashes and driver conflicts that were common just a decade ago.
-If you’ve read these tips and still have a problem, feel free to leave a comment, or ask your fellow readers at MakeUseOf Answers.
+And if you want to ensure the best possible gaming experience, you can also check out these tips and tweaks to optimize your Windows 10 for gaming.